 As someone who no longer cares, you have removed yourself from the busywork of the crew and set your eyes on the vastness of the ocean.
 The sunset is more beautiful than a set of chairs.

-In comparison to the vast infinity of the water, the boat is small and meaningless in comparison.
+In comparison to the vast infinity of the water, the boat is small and meaningless.
 This is where the “apathy” comes from.

 For us to realize that we can swim, the ship must sink.
 Withdrawing ourselves from the deck chair committee isn’t a betrayal of the passengers.
 It’s actually a show of truth, noting that this cruise ship was never their real home.